sarath0750/sarath0750/readme.md

                       	  :	A running Kubernetes cluster (v1.18 or later is recommended).
 You can use any Kubernetes distribution, such as Minikube, GKE, EKS, AKS, etc.

-  2- Kubectl:
+  2 -Kubectl:

                           : The Kubernetes command-line tool must be installed and configured to interact with your cluster.
 You can check if it’s installed by running: kubectl version --client

-    3- Permissions:
+  3  -Permissions:

 services, and other resources.

   4-Metrics provider:

                           : Ensure that a metrics provider like Otel and Mimir is running in your cluster, as Kubecost requires metrics to function correctly.